 When Carlos joined the healthcare innovation partnership program known as MIT linQ (formerly M+Visión) in 2013, he met catalyst fellows Ian Butterworth, MSc, Álvaro Sánchez-Ferro, MD, and Aurelien Bourquard, PhD, and began collaborating with them to found Leuko Labs.

-In 2015, Carlos partook in the Translational Fellows Program for postdoctoral associates, through which he was able to connect with MIT’s entrepreneurial ecosystem, such as the Deshpande Center for Technological Innovation which funded the startup.
+In 2015, Carlos partook in the Translational Fellows Program for postdoctoral associates, through which he was able to connect with MIT’s entrepreneurial ecosystem, such as the Deshpande Center for Technological Innovation which funded the development work.
 The following year, Leuko Labs was selected from among 200 to participate in the MIT delta v accelerator.
 Wanting to add more business expertise at this stage to focus on the venture side, the team recruited Ramon Gamble MBA ‘17 and Álvaro Martínez Higes MBA ’17, allowing the fellows to concentrate on the research.

 As of 2017, Leuko Lab’s innovative in-home immune system monitor is completing its proof-of-principle phase and entering its first clinical studies with chemotherapy patients.